-In the event of the rare invalid HTTP response, Requests will raise an HTTPError exception.
+In the rare event of an invalid HTTP response, Requests will raise an HTTPError exception.

 If a request times out, a Timeout exception is raised.

 If a request exceeds the configured number of maximum redirections, a TooManyRedirects exception is raised.